 HMRC carry out compliance visits in an attempt to identify and collect arrears of NICs.
 They may ask to see the records supporting any payments made.

 HMRC have the power to collect any additional NICs that may be due for both current and prior years.
 Any arrears may be subject to interest and penalties.

 Please contact us for advice on NICs compliance and ways to minimise the effect of a HMRC visit.

 How we can help

-If your business is located in the Saffron Waldon area and you would like to discuss childcare in further detail, please do not hesitate to contact us at David Turner & Co.
+If your business is in the Saffron Waldon area we would be delighted to advise on any National Insurance compliance matters relevant to your own circumstances so please contact us at David Turner & Co.